 A Roman soldier of Christian faith, Saint George saved the daughter of a pagan king by subduing a dragon with his lance; the princess then led the dragon to the city, where the saint killed it

 with his sword, prompting the king and his subjects to convert to Christianity.

-Like the Saint Michael and the Dragon
+St. George and the Dragon